These fun and exciting things to do in Regina, Saskatchewan, will help you plan an exciting visit to the capital of Saskatchewan.

 In 1883, when the very first house was erected in, what is now, Regina, Saskatchewan, I can’t image the locals thinking that they were standing in the future capital of the Canadian Prairies.
 But here we are, 150 years later, and Regina is now a bustling city of over 225,000 residents.

 The capital of Canada’s province of Saskatchewan is centred by Wascana Lake, and many of the top things to do in Regina sit around that area.
-Regina boasts loads of green space, in fact, Wascana Centre is three times bigger than New York’s Central Park and two and a half times bigger than Vancouver’s Stanley Park.
+Regina boasts loads of green space.
+In fact, Wascana Centre is three times bigger than New York’s Central Park and two and a half times bigger than Vancouver’s Stanley Park.

 Throughout the city, visitors will also uncover amazing walking trails, excellent restaurants and breweries, and a vast trail system that helps locals and visitors alike explore the city and surrounding area year-round.

-A Little About Regina, Saskatchewan
+About Regina, Saskatchewan

 In the past few decades, a huge amount of work has gone into redeveloping the city’s downtown core.
 New festivals, parks, and attractions have launched in the city, and Regina is quickly becoming known for its eclectic food and friendly culture.
+Up-and-coming neighbourhoods like its warehouse district are offering a new living standard that’s driving younger people and making the city very exciting.

 The Best Things To Do In Regina, Saskatchewan

-Wascana Park
+Wascana Centre

-The Wascana Centre and Wascana Lake are at the heart of many of the best things to do in Regina.
-To say that the city was “built around” Wascana Lake would be a bit of an understatement.
-This massive park and the central complex area hold some of the most important places to visit in the city, including the Provincial legislative building, the University of Regina, the First Nations University of Canada, the Conservatory, the Science Centre, Mackenzie Art Gallery and the Centre of the Arts.
+I rented a scooter and cruised through this massive park, along with the many key buildings and campuses that lie within it.
+Wascana Centre is one of the most important places to visit in the city, including the Provincial Legislative Building, the University of Regina, the First Nations University of Canada, the Conservatory, the Science Centre, the Mackenzie Art Gallery and the Centre of the Arts.

 It’s worth noting that if you’re looking for things to do in Regina, you WILL end up at the Wascana Centre at some point.
 It’s truly the heart of the attractions in the city.
+Don’t miss

 Apart from the general beauty of the park, you can also rent kayaks, canoes, or paddleboards to explore Wascana Lake and even enjoy a ferry boat tour.